Dartspacephysiker/synthetic_e3d_data/README.md

+# REPOSITORY ARCHIVED
+**Please note that this repository is out of date.
+The related [e3doubt repository](https://github.com/Dartspacephysiker/e3doubt) is better and more complete.**

 So you got an idea for an EISCAT_3D experiment, and you want to estimate what sorts of uncertainties you'll get and what integration times are required?

 You've come to the right place!